 - Mbaye, J.F.
 (2009).
 Hip Hop Space of Politics in France.
 Culture and the City (pp. 395–416).
 Berlin: Berliner Wissenschaftsverlag.

-- The Routledge Handbook on Cities of the Global South.
+- In Parnell, S. and Oldfield, S. (Eds.), The Routledge Handbook on Cities of the Global South.
 In Routledge.

 - Mbaye, J. (2017).
 Mali's cultural capital shows how citizen-centred development can trump gentrification.